 The experiment involved comparing 9 of the most popular climbing rubbers, at the time.
 The method involved cutting a 2×2 inch piece of each rubber and placing them on a flat rock.
 A weight was then put on top of the rubber and the angle of the rock was increased until the rubber slipped off.
 The angle at which the rubber slipped was then recorded and the experiment was repeated on a flat concrete hold.

 Based on this, Steven Won concluded that the following rubbers had the best friction:

 2) La Sportiva FriXion

 4) Mad Rock FX5

 7) Stealth C4

-For example, the temperature remained constant across all the experiments but as I have already mentioned temperature as a huge effect on how well some rubbers perform.
-The experiment could have also benefited for using other types of rock and not just a granite slab, as some rubbers would certainly perform better on limestone or sandstone.
+While this experiment was a good start at comparing climbing rubber, the results of this experiment are debated.
+For example, the temperature remained constant across all the experiments but as I have already mentioned temperature has a huge effect on how well some rubbers perform.
+The experiment could have also benefited from using other types of rock and not just a granite slab, as some rubbers would certainly perform better on limestone or sandstone.

 Congratulations, you now know a thing or two about climbing rubber!
 Make sure to bore all your friends with all this useless knowledge you have acquired.

 While your friends might not benefit from this information, your climbing just might.
 Next time you are being shut down on those fiddly micro footholds, why not slip on a pair of stiff climbing shoes?
 Or if your current rubber just isn’t making the cut, why not try another one out?